TurkuNLP/register-annotation-docs/abbreviations.md

 ### Register labels and their abbreviations

 The upper level categories are CAPITALIZED and the lower level categories in lower case.
+Please note that some models do not use the _other_ label, such as _other spoken_.

 1. MACHINE TRANSLATED OR GENERATED: MT